 Under our Principles for Business that all regulated firms must meet, we make it clear that we expect firms to be open and honest in their dealings with us.
 Knowingly or recklessly giving us information that is false or misleading can be a criminal offence under section 398 of the Financial Services and Markets Act 2000.

-- We will acknowledge any communication from you within 2 working days.
+- We will tell you that we have received your application within 3 working days.

-- We will give you clear deadlines if we ask for any information from you.
+- We will give you clear deadlines when we ask you to send us additional information.